Board of Revision

 Normally, subsequent to the on-site visit and upon consideration of the information on hand, the Board will communicate with the applicant by certified letter.
 That communication may make an offer concerning a change in valuation (either upward or downward), state that the valuation is not proposed to be changed, or may request additional information.

-If a settlement (up, down, or no change) is offered, the applicant will be given the opportunity to accept the Board’s decision or to request a hearing.
+If a settlement (up, down, or no change) is offered, the applicant will be given the opportunity to accept the Board's decision or to request a hearing.
 If a hearing is requested, or no reply received from the complainant within 10 days, a time and place (normally in the County Annex building in Sidney) will be established for a hearing.
-Notice of such hearing will be mailed to the applicant by certified mail at least 10 days prior to the hearing.
+Notice of such hearing will be mailed to the applicant by standard mail at least 10 days prior to the hearing.

 After the hearing or any continuance thereof, the BOR will issue a final opinion of value and will notify the complainant in writing of its decision.